MaxvandenBoom/matmef/README.md

 # matmef
 Matlab wrapper for MEF 3.0 library

-This project was funded by the National Institute Of Mental Health of the National Institutes of Health Award Number R01MH122258 to Dora Hermes

-## Introduction
-Several Matlab mex functions that wrap around the MEF 3.0 library to read MEF 3.0 data
+This project provides several Matlab mex functions that wrap around the MEF 3.0 library to read MEF 3.0 data

-- Written by Max van den Boom (Multimodal Neuroimaging Lab, Mayo Clinic, Rochester MN)
-- Adapted from PyMef (by Jan Cimbalnik, Matt Stead, Ben Brinkmann, and Dan Crepeau)

 ## Using pre-compiled mex files
 1. Clone or download (and extract) the matmef repository